demystifying-programming-TA/DP/session2/tutorial_html_webserver.md

 Now, we move on to the HTML portion of things and set up our webpage.
 Open index.html in sublime.
 Try using right click to force index.html to open via sublime as opposed to your browser.

-We then add following snippet of code:
+The following snippet of code can help you get started with your webpage.
+Read through the comments to make changes that you would like to see!

 ````
 <!doctype html>